skyarkitekten/semantic-kernel-ref-arch/console/ChatConsole/README.md

-# SimpleConsole
+# Chat Console

-- creates a simple console application that creates a Semantic Kernel client and runs a hard-coded query.
+- creates a console application that creates a Semantic Kernel client and runs chat dialog between the user and Azure OpenAI.

 ## Getting Started

-- set secrets in `SimpleConsole.csproj` using .NET User Secrets
+- set secrets in `ChatConsole.csproj` using .NET User Secrets

   ```bash
   dotnet user-secrets init